glotchimo/glisten/README.md

 ## Usage

-A full example can be found in `example/main.go`, but we will walk through the essentials here.
+Full examples can be found in `examples`, but we will walk through the essentials here.

 The first step is creating a new bot with `gleam.NewBot`.
 This method requires